Modification of ASTM E 2187 for Measuring the Ignition Propensity of Conventional Cigarettes

 Richard G. Gann, Edward J. Hnetkovsky

-Less fire-prone cigarettes are becoming prevalent in the marketplace, and the conventional cigarette used to test upholstered furniture and mattresses for ignition resistance is no longer in production.
-To realize the improved fire safety afforded by less fire-prone cigarettes, it is important to have a continuing supply of standard cigarettes of conventional ignition propensity to support compliance testing and regulation of soft furnishings.
-A key first step in establishing such a supply is the development of a measurement method for quantifying the ignition propensity of a standard cigarette similar to that currently used for testing soft furnishings.
-This report describes such a measurement method.
-It also reports performance data for the conventional test cigarettes and other contemporary cigarettes.
+Current existing and proposed U.S. flammability standards for soft furnishings such as mattresses and upholstered furniture specify a standard cigarette as the ignition source in smoldering resistance performance tests.
+With the increasing prevalence of reduced ignition propensity cigarettes in the marketplace, the conventional cigarette that has been most widely used in smolder resistance testing is no longer in production.
+To support manufacturers and testing organizations in product design and testing, and to assist regulators in the compliance evaluation process, a continuing supply of standard conventional cigarettes is required.
+A key first step in establishing such a supply is the development of a measurement method for quantifying the ignition propensity of a standard cigarette similar to the one currently used for testing soft furnishings.
+This article describes such a measurement method.
+It also reports performance data for the conventional test cigarette and other contemporary cigarettes.

 and Hnetkovsky, E.

-Modification of ASTM E 2187 for Measuring the Ignition Propensity of Conventional Cigarettes, Technical Note (NIST TN), National Institute of Standards and Technology, Gaithersburg, MD, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=902075
+Modification of ASTM E 2187 for Measuring the Ignition Propensity of Conventional Cigarettes, Fire Technology, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=903205